25 questions for interview

 This tough question may require candidates to pause and think before they answer.
 Some candidates might not have considered potential changes in advance, but it’s still worth learning about their future aspirations.

 For example, your candidate may want to teach team members how to use the latest technical software.
 This positive change can help your company to digitally transform and speed up project developments.
-Note their responses to ensure you
+Note their responses to ensure you hire the right candidate.

 25. How would you improve your current skills?

-and develop the ones they already have.
+A recent survey found that 77% of job seekers are ready to learn new skills and develop the ones they already have.
 Constant self-improvement shows that candidates want to better themselves and obtain the right experience, skills, and knowledge for the open position.